Let’s get to the bottom of this once and for all…

 - Insider’s guide to the Wizarding World of Harry Potter

-- WWoHP crowds: You gotta see this before you go
+- Hogsmeade crowds: You gotta see this before you go

-- WWoHP – Hogsmeade return tickets & standby line
+- Return tickets & standby line to enter the Wizarding World

 - The very best way to experience Forbidden Journey

-- Ollivander’s: What is it, how long is the wait, and is it worth it?
+- Ollivander’s at Hogsmeade: How long is the wait and is it worth it?

 - Dragon Challenge: Secrets of the queue